tcgoetz/GarminDB/README.md

 # Bugs and Debugging

 * If you have issues, file a bug here on the project.
 See the Issues tab at the top of the project page.
-Run `make bugreport`and include bugreport.txt in your bug report.
+Run `make bugreport` or `bugreport.sh` and include bugreport.txt in your bug report.
 * Besdies errors that appear on the screen, one of the first places to look for more information is the log files (garmin.log, graphs.log).
 * If your having issues with a particular data files, please considering sharing so I can debug it.